VasylVaskivskyi/microaligner/README.md

 ## LIA: Large image aligner for microscopy images

-It efficiently performs alignment (registration) of gigapixel size images.
+- Automatic, no need to manually select points of interest
+- Fast, most of internal tasks are parallelized
+- Memory efficient, works on gigapixel size images
-It is scalable - the more cores you have the faster it works.
+- Scalable, the more cores you have the faster it works
+- Linear and non-linear alignment, gives best results together in that order

-There are two main classes that can do alignment, and also a pipeline that can run both of them based on parameters provided in a config file.
+There are two main methods that can do alignment, and also a pipeline that can run both of them based on parameters provided in a config file.

-Images with z-planes are projected along the z-plane before performing registration.
+### Methods:

+Affine feature based registration method first finds image features using `FAST` feature finder.
+It detects areas with large intensity changes.
+After that a `DAISY` feature descriptor collects histograms of oriented gradients for each found feature.
+Then the described features are matched using `FLANN` based `knn` matcher that finds correspondence between features of reference and moving images.
+The matches are filtered according to the distance between the neighbours.
+Finally, the coordinates of matched features are aligned using `RANSAC` algorithm and the affine transformation is computed.
+This method is good for aligning large linear drifts across images.

+Non-linear optical flow based registration uses `Farneback` method that looks for pixels with the highest similarity in the given window.
+Then for each pixel it computes a 2D vector that describes movement of the pixel from one image to the other.
+This method is good for aligning of small local shifts across images.

+If you have uneven illumination across the image, and it affects the registration quality, you can try to tackle that by enabling image preprocessing with `difference of Gaussians` (`DOG`).
+It will extract information about strong gradients near the edges and discard gradual changes caused by uneven illumination.

+### Pipeline:

+If images have z-planes, the script perform maximum intensity projection along the z dimension before doing the registration, so the alignment happens only in X-Y coordinates.

 ### Installation